 - When prompted, select 2) Xperia Root by cubeundcube.

 That’s it!
-Now you can use autoreboot on your Valarm-equipped device for long running applications in the field.
+Now you can use autoreboot on your Industrial IoT Sensor Monitoring Device for long running applications in the field.
 You can also use the Valarm Start on Boot option and Restart Mode – Armed setting to make sure Valarm Pro is always running and monitoring what you want to monitor.
 You can get Valarm compatible sensors and USB OTG Host + Charging Y Cables at shop.valarm.net.
-Use Valarm Tools Cloud and Valarm’s APIs to get your geo-tagged, time-stamped sensor data in real-time wherever and whenever you need it.
+Use Valarm Tools Cloud and Valarm’s APIs to measure your geo-tagged, time-stamped sensor data in real-time wherever and whenever you need it.